hotwax/oms-documentation/adoc/flows/carriers/guatex.md

 ---

+### Field: DESCRIPCION_ENVIO

+The `DESCRIPCION_ENVIO` field is used to specify the description of the shipment.
+This field provides information about the nature or content of the shipment.

+### Field Details

+- **English Translation**: Shipment Description
+- **Value**: CAJAS (constant value)
+- **Max Length**: 100 characters
+- **Required**: No

+### Usage

+The `DESCRIPCION_ENVIO` field accepts the constant value "CAJAS," indicating that the shipment consists of boxes.
+This field is optional and can be used to provide additional information about the content or nature of the shipment.

+---

 ### **Field: `<TIPO_ENVIO_DETALLE>`**
 The `<TIPO_ENVIO_DETALLE>` field represents the type of shipment for a specific line in the shipment details.